Harold Lamb

 Harold Albert Lamb (September 1, 1892 – April 9, 1962) was an American writer, novelist, historian, and screenwriter.
-In both his fiction and nonfiction work, Lamb gravitated toward subjects related to Asia and Middle East.
+In both his fiction and nonfiction work, Lamb gravitated toward subjects related to Asia and the Middle East.

 Lamb was an advocate of inclusive literature and history, saying to The New York Times in 1953, "It all came out as an intense irritation over the fact that all history seemed to draw a north-south line across Europe, through Berlin and Venice, say.
 Everything was supposed to have happened west of that line, nothing to the East.
 Ridiculous of course."

 Early life

-Lamb was born in Alpine, New Jersey.
+Lamb was born September 1, 1892, in Alpine, New Jersey.
 His mother was Eliza Rollinson, and his father was Frederick Lamb, a mural painter who designed stained glass.
 His paternal grandfather was an artist who started J. & R. Lamb Studios, a company that made stained glass.

 He was shy with impaired hearing, sight, and speech as a child, attending the Friend’s Seminary in New York City, but declaring that he had not enjoyed the experience.
-He preferred reading historic epics in his grandfather's library.
+He preferred reading historical epics in his grandfather's library.
 He grew to 6 feet 1 inch (185 cm) tall, with premature grey hair.

 In 1914, he attended Columbia University, where his interest in the peoples and history of Asia began.
 His professors at Columbia included Carl Van Doren and John Erskine.
 While there, he played on the soccer and tennis teams.
 He joined the literary fraternity of Delta Psi (St. Anthony Hall), and was on the editorial board of Columbia Monthly, the university's literary magazine.
 However, Lamb almost flunked out of Columbia because he skipped many classes, spending much time instead reading for pleasure at the library.
 He failed a history class.
 Although he graduated with an A.B. in 1916, he claimed it was only because he received Columbia University's H.C.
 Bunner medal in American literature in 1914.